Basic electronics for beginners (Step by step guide 2024)

 The water pump will push the water.
 The water will flow all over the circuit through pipes (connecting wires).

 The same happens with the voltage source.
 It pushes the energy.
-This energy flow throughout the circuit.
-And we call this energy flow the current.
+This energy flows throughout the circuit and we call this energy flow per unit time the current.

 The unit of current is Ampere (A).
 This means we measure current in terms of Ampere.

-Think about it.
-The bigger the water pump, the higher will be water flow.
+Think about the water analogy.
+The bigger the water pump (voltage source), the higher be water flow (current).

 Following is a simple mathematical explanation of this law.